arj27083/Getting-and-Cleaning-data_Assignment/Codebook.md

 Extracted Feature Fields:

-The following features were extracted as a part of mean() and std(). meanFreq and angle(mean) were omitted as they don't represent required mean.
+The following features were extracted as a part of mean() and std() suing grepl() function. meanFreq and angle(mean) were omitted as they don't represent required mean.

 tBodyAcc-mean()-X (column 1)
 tBodyAcc-mean()-Y (column 2)